 Greek islands are famed around the world as some of the most amazing places to visit.

-Endless sandy beaches, turquoise waters, captivating sunset views, flourishing green landscapes, magical villages.
+They are known for their endless sandy beaches, turquoise waters, captivating sunset views, flourishing green landscapes, and magical villages.
 Greece is an enchanting place full of pleasant surprises and unforgettable vistas.

 Some of you might feel like having some peace and quiet, while others might be culture junkies.
 Some just want to party the summer away near the mesmerizing beaches on the endless summer nights, while dancing to their favorite tunes.

 Take some time to explore your options and choose which Greek island will make the cut.
 Let us help you find your ultimate Greek holiday destination.

 Read on to see which of the 20 Greek islands on our list entices you!

 For couples: Kefalonia, Santorini, and Milos

 Kefalonia is the first on the list for couples.
 Crowned with pine trees, and ringed with white and golden beaches, with enormous underground caves as well, this island is not to be missed if you love exploring nature.